santifort-commits/BCNmodular/README.md

 **Probabilistic Voice Router, Arranger, Mixer & Sequencer**

 Maestro is an arrangement tool for VCV Rack that brings controlled randomness to your patches.
-Instead of building fully deterministic sequences, Maestro acts as an intelligent conductor — deciding which voices play at each moment based on weighted probability, density control, and musical timing.
+Instead of building fully deterministic sequences, Maestro acts as an intelligent conductor, deciding which voices play at each moment based on weighted probability, density control, and musical timing.

 ### The concept